-Bulimia is an illness in which a person binges on food or has regular episodes of overeating and feels a loss of control.
-The person then uses different methods -- such as vomiting or abusing laxatives -- to prevent weight gain.
+Bulimia is an illness in which a person has regular episodes of overeating (bingeing) and feels a loss of control.
+The person then uses different ways, such as vomiting or laxatives (purging), to prevent weight gain.

 Many more women than men have bulimia.
 The disorder is most common in adolescent girls and young women.
-The affected person is usually aware that her eating pattern is abnormal and may feel fear or guilt with the binge-purge episodes.
+The person usually knows that her eating pattern is abnormal and may feel fear or guilt with the binge-purge episodes.

 The exact cause of bulimia is unknown.
 Genetic, psychological, trauma, family, society, or cultural factors may play a role.
 Bulimia is likely due to more than one factor.

-In bulimia, eating binges may occur as often as several times a day for many months.
+With bulimia, eating binges may occur as often as several times a day for many months.
 The person often eats large amounts of high-calorie foods, usually in secret.
 During these episodes, the person feels a lack of control over the eating.

 Binges lead to self-disgust, which causes purging to prevent weight gain.
 Purging may include:

 People with bulimia are often at a normal weight, but they may see themselves as being overweight.
 Because the person's weight is often normal, other people may not notice this eating disorder.

 Symptoms that other people can see include:

 A physical exam may also show: